OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 ### Polling Tentacles

-In **polling** mode, Tentacle will poll the Octopus server periodically to check whether there are any tasks for it to perform.
+In **polling** mode, Tentacle will poll the Octopus server periodically to check if there are any tasks for it to perform.
 Polling mode is the opposite to **listening mode**.

 In polling mode, Octopus is the TCP server, and Tentacle is the TCP client.